VadimBrodsky/blog/_posts/javascript-game-development-where-to-start/2016-03-05-javascript-game-development.md

 layout: post
 title: 'JavaScript Game Development — Where to Start?'
 date: 2016-03-05
-tags: [javascript]
+tags: [JavaScript, Web Development, Game Development]
 ---

 This is the question that I have asked myself this morning.
 The JavaScript ecosystem is huge.
-But today I decided to experiment with something new, how about making something simple and fun — oh I know a game.
+But today I decided to experiment with something new, how about making something simple and fun — _oh I know a game_.

 ![A slightly more advanced version of Pong](./pong.gif)